skai111/db48x/doc/0-Overview.md

   to start the interaction.

 * The whole banking and flash access storage mechanism of the HP48 will be replaced with a system that works well with FAT USB storage.
-It should be possible to directly use a part of the flash storage to store RPL programs, either in source or compiled form.
-As an example, using a text argument to `STO` and `RCL` accesses files on the USB disk, e.g. `1 "FOO.TXT" STO` stores the text representation of `1` in a file named `DATA/FOO.TXT` on the USB flash storage.
+It is possible to directly use a part of the flash storage to store RPL programs or data, either in source or compiled form.
+Using a text argument to `STO` and `RCL` accesses files on the USB disk, e.g. `1 "FOO.TXT" STO` stores the text representation of `1` in a file named `DATA/FOO.TXT` on the USB flash storage.

 ### List operation differences